 We have learnt a new way to decouple behaviour from data types using typeclasses that has numerous advantages:

-We have a small problem with our map method, it can return anything at all.
+We have a small problem with our map function, it can return anything at all.
 Why is that a problem?

 // a function that returns an option